 - Gauge tested: 1.30 mm / 16 G

 - Stiffness: ~209lb/in (or 3.74kgf/mm).
 This is considered “stiff”.

 Racquet Setup For Testing

-Strung at 24 kgf on a Babolat Pure Drive 2015, on use for about three months now.
-It’s a stiff frame but with a large and tolerant sweet spot.
+Strung at 24 kgf on a Babolat Pure Drive 2015, in use for about three months now.
+It's a stiff frame but with a large and tolerant sweet spot.

 Due to its inherently high efficiency (too high for some) in transferring most of the player's power to the ball, a polyester string fits this frame very well to tame all that juice.

-Tecnifibre is a French company whose reputation has been built mostly on the quality of the strings they produce, and there seems to be quite a large number of ATP professionals using them.
+Tecnifibre is a French company whose reputation has been built mainly on the quality of the strings they produce, and there seems to be quite a large number of ATP professionals using them.

 “4S” is the second version of their popular Black Code polyester string.
 The original was a 5-sided cross-section string; this one is square.

 Virtually all manufacturers produce one or several non-circular cross-section polyesters, together with the corresponding claim that this shape or the other will help you with the spin, control, ball bite, etc. Of course, much of that is exaggerated, but there is some truth behind it.